 Emphasis of Matter

-1. The company is having accumulated losses (after taking into account the balance of reserves) of Rs 1238.89 lakhs as
+1. The company is having accumulated losses (after taking into account the balance of reserves) of ?
+1,342.56 lakhs as

-cast significant doubt on the company's ability to continue as going concern and therefore the company may be
+may cast significant doubt on the company's ability to continue as going concern and therefore the company may

-unable to realise its assets and discharge its liabilities in the normal course of business.
-The ultimate outcome of
+be unable to realise its assets and discharge its liabilities in the normal course of business.
+The ultimate outcome

-this matter is at present not ascertainable.
-Accordingly, we are unable to comment on the consequential impact, if
+of this matter is at present not ascertainable.
+Accordingly, we are unable to comment on the consequential impact,

 The above factors cast a significant uncertainty on the company's ability to continue as going concern.
 (Refer Note